sitepilot-archive/flight/README.md

 ## Getting Started

-Run `flight init` to create a Flight configuration file in the current project folder.
+Run `flight init` within a local project folder to create a Flight configuration file.
 The configuration will be stored in `<project-root>/flight.yml`.

 ## Configuration